NASA Night Sky Network

 The NIGHT SKY NETWORK was inaugurated to help meet these needs.
 It was developed with an advisory team of amateur astronomy clubs.

 At their website, the Night Sky Network provides information such as local, state and national events, educational astronomy activities, videos, games, and other astronomy resources for ages pre-school through adult.

-Monthly meetings of the Zanesville Astronomy Club are held the second Saturday of each month at the Lewis Observatory located adjacent to the Rogge Pavilion on the Ohio University Zanesville campus in Zanesville, Ohio.
+Monthly meetings of the Zanesville Astronomy Club are held the second Saturday of each month at the Lewis Observatory located adjacent to the Rogge Pavilion on the Ohio University Zanesville campus in Zanesville, Ohio beginning at sunset.
 The 17-inch Newtonian reflector telescope in the observatory is used for celestial observations.

 Amateur astronomers meet and greet at meetings as they regularly share their knowledge, time, and telescopes to bring all aspects of our amazing night sky to the public.
 Amateur astronomers are interested in presenting their family, friends and the public with engaging and entertaining ways to learn about basic astronomy concepts.
 It is one of NASA's educational goals as well as to improve the American Public's understanding of astronomy.
 By being an affiliate of the NASA Night Sky Network we work with other national and international astronomy organizations.
 Materials are provided to our members through free meetings and workshops open to members of the southeastern Ohio community.

 SOCIAL SITE SHARING NOTE:

 To share one of my pages to your social site, copy the URL at the top of the page you wish to share, go to your social site, enter the URL on your social site post area (along with your comment if desired) and then post/share.
 I deeply apologize for the inconvenience.
 I will so appreciate your sharing my pages.